Monte Beigua

 Monte Beigua (also in Ligurian: Monte Peigoa) is a mountain in the Ligurian Apennines in Liguria, northern Italy, between the two communes of Varazze and Sassello.

 Geography

 The mountain, at 1,287 m, is the highest peak in the so-called Gruppo del Beigua including Monte Grosso (1,265 m), Monte Ermetta (1,267 m) and Bric Veciri (1,263).
-The upper part of the mount houses transmission antennas used by RAI (Italian state television) and other private networks.
+The upper part of the mountain houses transmission antennas used by RAI (Italian state television) and other private networks.

 History

 It has been hypothized that it was a sacred mountain to the Liguri tribe living here in pre-Roman times, together with the Mont Bégo and Monte Sagro.
 It has been identified as a Neolithic source of jadeite.

 Nature conservation

 It is included in the eponymous Regional Park.